tulios/mappersmith-object/README.md

 ### <a name="class-extend"></a> extend

 This method is a constructor _function_ for "models".
-It takes a model definition returns a constructor function based on `create`.
+It takes a model definition and returns a constructor function based on `create`.

 ```js
 var Person = MappersmithObject.extend({